 Overview of research areas

-Key staff: Coppejans, Gänsicke, Marsh, Steeghs, Tremblay, Veras
+Key staff: Coppejans, Gänsicke, Pelisoli, Steeghs, Tremblay, Veras

 Our main interest is the study of compact stellar remnants, both single and in interacting binaries.
 We pursue population studies using large surveys, precision studies with custom high-time resolution instruments as well as detailed theoretical modeling.

-Key staff: Armstrong, Bayliss, Brogi, Brown, Cegla, Gänsicke, Pollacco, Strøm, Veras, West, Wheatley
+Key staff: Armstrong, Bayliss, Brogi, Brown, Cegla, Gandhi, Gänsicke, Pollacco, Strøm, Veras, West, Wilson, Wheatley

 Our exoplanetary activities include observation, instrumentation and theory.
 We are actively engaged in detecting and characterising exoplanetary systems across the full spectrum of size (gas giant, ice giant, super-Earth, terrestrial, asteroidal, dust), time (formation & evolution, main-sequence, post-main-sequence) and host-star characteristics (M stars, G stars, white dwarfs, binaries).
 We study planetary atmospheres, composition, habitability and dynamics.